Zealina/alx-zero_day/README.md

-Mie first readme is so cool
+My first readme is so so cool